karinaklages/tic-tac-toe/README.md

 ###

-<p align="left">In this project, I specifically used AI models to build a Tic Tac Toe version based on my own ideas.
-Step by step, following specific instructions.
+<p align="left">For this project, I used AI models to create a version of the game Tic Tac Toe.
+I instructed the AI step by step on how to write the code.
+I was then able to make adjustments and implement the project according to my ideas.
+I created the graphics on my own.
 <br><br>

 Tic Tac Toe is part of the Developer Akademie's training programme for software developers (www.developerakademie.com).